groorj/aws-haproxy-ecs/README.md

 Follow the instructions provided by ECS to create a cluster.

---> image to cluster creation

---> image to cluster created

 2. Create an ECS task definition:

 In the ECS service console, navigate to "Task Definitions" and click "Create new Task Definition."